 We often get asked whether it’s better to tile wall-to-wall under the kitchen or just up to the kitchen units.
 The quick answer is wall-to-wall is better, however as with many decisions regarding kitchen layouts there is never a one-size-fits-all.

-There are times when floor tiling must be done after the kitchen is installed and the option of wall-to-wall tiling is ruled out.
-In cases where there the option of tiling before or after the kitchen is installed, we find the decision is often based on cost so let’s cover that one first.
+There are times when floor tiling must be done after the kitchen is installed.
+This could be for scheduling reasons and therefore the option of wall-to-wall tiling is ruled out.
+In cases when either option is on the table, we find this decision is often based on cost.
+So let’s cover that one first.

 Cost – How does the cost compare between the 2 options?

-People often look at the cost of the tiles as the deciding factor on whether to tile wall-to-wall or just go up to the units.
+People often look at the cost of the tiles as the deciding factor on whether to tile wall-to-wall or just tile up to the legs on the kitchen cabinets.
 They do a rough calculation in their heads or whip out their phone and fire up the calculator.
 They ask the length of the cabinet run and multiply it by the depth of the worktop (typically 600mm).
-Multiply that by the cost per square meter of their chosen tile, then smile at the potential saving.
+Multiply that by the cost per square meter of their chosen tile, then smile at the potential cost saving.

-Firstly, what many fail to factor in is that although worktop depth may be 600mm, the cabinets are 580mm deep (excluding the door) and the plinth (or kickboard) sits back of that by around 30mm.
-The plinth is normally around 20mm thick, and the tiles need to go under the plinth for a neat finish also allowing for easy removal in the future.
-So, the tiles need to be fitted to around 500mm from the wall, not 600mm.
-The saving is therefore not as great as many first calculate.
+Firstly, what many fail to factor in is that although worktop depth may be 600mm, the cabinets are 560mm deep.
+(This is excluding the door on the front).
+The front face of the plinth (or kickboard) sits back of that by around 30mm.
+The plinth is normally 18mm thick and the tiles need to go under the plinth for a neat finish.
+(This also allows for easy removal in the future).
+Therefore, the tiles need to be fitted to around 510mm from the wall, not 600mm.
+The saving is therefore not as great as most first calculate.

-In your kitchen, if the potential saving in tiles is still making you lean towards tiling up to the units instead of wall-to-wall, read on.
+Consider your kitchen.
+If the potential saving in tiles is still making you lean towards tiling up to the units instead of under, read on.

 Which leads on to what we believe is the over-riding consideration: